bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 # A Brief Introduction to BISTRO: the Berkeley Integrated System for Transportation Optimization

-This document describes the goal and main components of the Uber Prize challenge, that is, the daily travel simulation environment of BISTRO, its inputs, and its outputs.
+This document describes the goal and main components of the BISTRO system, that is, the daily travel simulation environment of BISTRO, its inputs, and its outputs.

-## Goal of Round I:
+## Overview:

-The overall goal of the preliminary round of the Uber Prize is to develop an algorithm that **finds the *policy* that will best improve several indicators of the quality of the transportation system in Sioux Faux**.
-Here, we use *policy* to refer to a combination of inputs (as `.csv` files) representing changes in mass transit vehicle fleet composition, bus frequencies, and incentives that could reduce the cost of multimodal transport for commuters.
+The primary goals of the BISTRO engine is to enable the optimization of transportation policies and the development of algorithms that **find the *policies* that best improve several indicators of the quality of the transportation system in a given user-defined scenario**.
+Here, we use *policy* to refer to a combination of inputs (as `.csv` files) representing changes in public transit vehicle fleet composition, service frequencies, and incentives that could improve user-defined metrics representing policy objectives.

 Policies are tested via the BISTRO engine (see below), by simulating the daily travels of a synthetic population of individuals called `Agents`, each with their own socio-demographic characteristics.
 The *agent-based simulation* is hosted by the BEAM simulator.
 During the simulated day, each *Agent* has a defined `Plan`, i.e. a sequence of activities with specific locations ordered by activity end times.
 Throughout the day, the `Agents` will make *decisions* on which transportation *modes* they will use, their *departure times*, and the *routes* they take to travel between activities.

 ### What is BISTRO?

-The Berkeley Integrated System for Transportation Optimization (BISTRO) is the engine through which the Uber Prize will be run.
-BISTRO is an analysis and evaluation superlayer that works in concert with an agent-based simulation: Behavior, Energy, Autonomy, and Mobility (BEAM) to enable the open-sourced development and evaluation of transportation optimization methods in response to given policy priorities.
+The Berkeley Integrated System for Transportation Optimization (BISTRO) is an analysis and evaluation superlayer that works in concert with an agent-based simulation: Behavior, Energy, Autonomy, and Mobility (BEAM) to enable the open-sourced development and evaluation of transportation optimization methods in response to given policy priorities.

 ### What is BEAM?